calamont/simpycirc/docs/source/index.rst

-simpycirc
+circuitlib
 =====================================

-Simpycirc is a lightweight package for quickly and conveniently simulating linear electrical circuits.
+circuitlib is a lightweight package for quickly and conveniently simulating linear electrical circuits.

 Circuits can be invoked using SPICE style netlists or by simply decorating a circuit described in a function.